philschatz/oer.repo/README.rst

 And, to start it up::

-  $ node mock/bin/server.js
+  $ node bin/server.js

 Or, to specify a port and hostname::

-  $ node mock/bin/server.js -p 3001 --pdfgen /path/to/prince
+  $ node bin/server.js -p 3001 --pdfgen /path/to/prince

 Optionally you can use `wkhtml2pdf` to generate a PDF by using the ``--pdfgen /path/to/wkhtml2pdf`` command line option.

 Then, point your browser to the admin interface at http://localhost:3000/admin

+If you are running this on an Internet-facing webserver then you will also need to specify the OpenID Domain (localhost is the default) as a command-line argument.

+  $ node bin/server -u "http://example.com:3000"